 Licensing

 The Enterprise Edition of HEAVY.AI contains a rich set of analytical and location intelligence features at various capacity levels.
-A HEAVY.AI license provides the ability to use these features at specific capacities (e.g. specific number of GPUs) for a specified period of time, typically based on an end user license agreement.
+A license provides the ability to use these features at specific capacities (e.g. specific number of GPUs) for a specified period of time, typically based on an end user license agreement.

 A new license version and mechanism was implement in the 8.0 HEAVY.AI release.
 This is a breaking change that would require all enterprise customers to request a new license before upgrading to the 8.0 release.
 This document provides details about the new licensing options and provides guidance on how to decide on the best licensing option for your organization and how to request and apply an appropriate license.